 Your self-built shelves that hold your treasures, like Grandma’s china and your kid’s artwork from nursery school, keep clutter out of your main living area.
 But if those shelves have been relegated to the basement, they could be creating a problem.
 Moisture tends to collect in boxes, making it easy for mold to grow.
 Dust also can accumulate on stored items.
 Things like pesticides, old paint cans, and cleaning products, when stored inside, can cause harmful indoor air by emitting toxic VOCs.
 Shelve it elsewhere!

 It is not uncommon for radon, a naturally occurring radioactive gas, to be found in basements.
 It is an odorless, tasteless and invisible gas produced when uranium naturally decays in soil and water, and it is hazardous to your health.
 Because 90 percent of the land in the Northeast is likely to have elevated radon levels, every home should be tested for radon, an important part of indoor air quality tests.

 How Do I Know if My Basement is Safe?

 If you are experiencing any of the health symptoms we’ve listed after you’ve been in the basement for a while, or if you just want to be sure you are not harboring toxic material, have your indoor air quality tested.
-A thorough environmental health inspection will tell you what the problem is, and how to alleviate the source of the issue.
-An independent testing company, like RTK Environmental, will conduct indoor air quality testing to determine if mold, asbestos, VOCs, radon, or other harmful toxins are present in your environment.
+A thorough environmental health inspection will let you know if you have mold or VOCs, which are responsible for up to 90% of all IAQ issues, and how to alleviate the source of the problem.
+An independent testing company, like RTK Environmental, will conduct indoor air quality testing to determine if harmful toxins are present in your environment.
 You may also want to see your physician to rule out any other possible medical conditions.
 Be sure to tell them if the symptoms occur when you are in your basement.